-- ensure that the sale, issue, re-purchase, redemption and cancellation of shares carried out on behalf of the SICAV are carried out in accordance with the Law of 17 December 2010 and with the SICAV's Articles of Association, - b) ensure that the value of the shares is calculated in accordance with the Law of 17 December 2010 and with the SICAV's Articles of Association, - c) carry out the instructions of the SICAV or of the Management Company acting on behalf of the SICAV, unless they conflict with the Law of 17 December 2010 or with the SICAV's Articles of Association. - d) ensure that in transactions involving the assets of the SICAV, the consideration is remitted within the usual time limits: - e) ensure that the proceeds of the SICAV are allocated in accordance with the Law of 17 December 2010 and with the SICAV's Articles of Association.
+- (i) ensure that the sale, issue, repurchase, redemption and cancellation of the SICAV's Shares are carried out in accordance with the relevant national legislation and the Rules governing UCITS or the SICAV's Articles of Association. - (ii) ensure that the value of the SICAV's Shares is calculated in accordance with the Rules governing UCITS or the SICAV's Articles of Association, - (iii) carry out the instructions of the SICAV or of the Management Company acting on behalf of the SICAV, unless they conflict with the Rules governing UCITS or the SICAV's Articles of Association, - (iv) ensure that, in transactions involving the SICAV's assets, any consideration is remitted to the SICAV within the usual timeframes; - (v) ensure that the proceeds of the SICAV are allocated in accordance with the Rules governing UCITS or the Company's Articles of Association.